duduCarneiro/souvenir/README.md

 </p>

 Made from scratch.
 A mobile-first app.
 Designed, implemented, and shipped to production, coded in Ruby on Rails.
-In our project, we developed a web app where the users can easily get a car for just an hour or for a few days.
-As in the Airbnb concept, it allows anyone to create a free account so they can list their vehicles and rent unique cars anywhere in the world.
+Our web app is a simple way to organize and remember experiences in life.
+It allows the user to keep memories stored in a safe and easy way to access, since they can navigate through time and space to find one.

 ## 📚 Contents